 It seems as if we are unable to talk about anything else.
 Pokemon Go has come into our lives like a hurricane, both for the fans and the cynics.
-It has needed less than two weeks to be the centre of the conversation, the news on television, and the main topic on blogs of any kind.
+It has needed less than two weeks to be the center of the conversation, the news on television, and the main topic on blogs of any kind.
 Many users are those who have let nostalgia take over.
 But some have seen an undiscovered market in this trend and have published Yeeply projects to develop an app similar to Pokémon Go.
+But how much does it cost to make an app like this?

 However, projects like Pokemon Go require high budgets.
 And something to bear in mind before creating an app is definitely knowing how much it can cost.
 If you need a quote for an Augmented Reality app its important to note that there are very few teams specialized in this technology, so you must be careful who you hire for your project.